AtharvaLitake/AtharvaLitake/README.md

 ## About Me

 Currently pursuing my undergrad at Pune Institute of computer technology in Computer engineering branch.
-I am a third year student having an aggregate cgpa of 9.69 , currently being the topper of the department.
+I am a third year student having an aggregate cgpa of 9.75 , currently being the topper of the department.
 Recently, I have been exploring various domains and diving deep into each domain to see where I find my interests in .
 I have fascination towards full stack development and I am passionate towards front end development .
-Currently , I am exploring Flutter development and looking forward to excel in the same.
+Currently , I am exploring Flutter development & langchain and looking forward to excel in the same.
 I have participated in many hackathons and won many of them too.
 I have been working towards the ui/ux part of the websites and have successfully completed project in the same .
-Recently , i am undergoing an internship at Bajo foods where i am playing a vital role in suggesting ui/ux changes in the website for companies business empowerment and providing a helping hand in website development as well as maintenance.

 ## Experience

 ### Job Title - Web Dev Intern at Bajo Foods

+i am undergoing an internship at Bajo foods where i am playing a vital role in suggesting ui/ux changes in the website for companies business empowerment and providing a helping hand in website development as well as maintenance.

 ## Education

 ### Degree - Pune Institute of Computer Technology (2021 - 2025)

-Brief description of your degree and any notable achievements.

 ## Contact